A scorned lover’s retaliation results in the city’s most mouthwatering tradition.

 What to Eat With Heat

 As far as hot chicken accompaniments go, traditional southern sides (or “meat and threes”) are the best choice.
 Macaroni and cheese, collared greens, black-eyed peas, and crinkle fries.
-“Some places even have spaghetti on the side,” David says.
+“Some places even have spaghetti on the side,” Davis says.
 “It’s a southern thing.
 Sometimes it’s barbecue spaghetti.”
 To help cut the spice you might head to 400 Degrees for their baked beans.
 “My beans qualify as candy,” owner Aqui Hines laughs.
 “I put like a can of Karo syrup and a whole pack of brown sugar in and I cook them for an hour at 400 degrees to get it caramelized.
 The beans do help with the heat!”

 There’s Always a Story